Universities introducing term limits for Canada Research Chairs to meet diversity targets

 The federal government told universities in May that they had until Dec.
 15 to write an action plan on how to boost the diversity of their nominees, and another 18 to 24 months to follow through on those plans, or they could lose their research chair funding.

 Because of a 2006 legal settlement, the Canada Research Chairs (CRC) program was obligated to set equity targets that match the number of academics eligible for the positions.
-For instance, 31 per cent of chairs are supposed to go to women, but in the most recent figures, fewer than 28 per cent of chairs were female.
+For instance, 31 per cent of chairs are supposed to go to women, but in data from 2015 and 2016, fewer than 28 per cent of chairs were female.
 Universities have generally failed to meet the targets, but the government has only begun to threaten to enforce them in the past year.

 The other three groups are visible minorities (15 per cent), Indigenous people (1 per cent), and people with a disability (4 per cent).

-Note: Editor's note: An earlier version of this story said the most recent data on female chairs indicated 28 per cent of chairs were women.
-That data was from 2015 and 2016.